 “[IKEA] get you to buy stuff you really hadn’t intended on.
 And that, I think, is quite a trick.”

-3. Priming Effect: The secret psychology of meatballs
+3. Environmental Priming: The secret psychology of meatballs

 First demonstrated in the 1970s, priming is when our brains call on unconscious connections in response to a stimulus — also called primes.
 In other words, what we’re exposed to now changes our behavior later.